0101shift/Project_OAK/Design/LLD_Design/README.md

 - Scaling down the overall thickness from 11.4 mm to 8.4 mm (except for the bottom cavity & strap PCB; the thickness of all other PCBs is reduced).
 - Planning to change the coin cell from CR2032 to CR2025 and the coin cell holder to BC-2018-TR, reducing the overall battery thickness from 3.2 mm to 2.5 mm.
 - Planning to move the push buttons from the top to the bottom side of the main board, since the top cavity PCB height is reduced from 1.6 mm to 1 mm.
-- Planning to use a common LED color throughout the design to minimize uneven color diffusion through the PCB dials.
+- Planning to use a common LED color throughout the design to minimise uneven color diffusion through the PCB dials.
 - Planning to increase the pull-up resistor values to reduce leakage.
 - Exploring options to include an IMU (LIS2DW12) for future enhancements and upgrading the RTC to RV-3028-C7 for improved performance.
+- SW optimisation to reduce current consumption for longer battery life.
 - Along with the above changes, all V0.2 updates are also implemented in V1.0.

 ## 🔮 V0.2 (Engineering Sample2 - merging with V1.0)